Paul Bilzerian Wiki, Age, Wife, Children, Family, Biography & More

 Inventory Parking Case

-In 1986, the federal government uncovered an insider trading scheme in which a Drexel Burnham Lambert investment banker named Dennis Levine exchanged cash for inside information with stock trader Ivan Boesky, who had testified against Boyd Jefferies, the prominent owner and chairman of Jefferies.
-Jefferies later testified against three other corporate and investment bankers, including Bilzerian.
-The SEC then launched an investigation into Bilzerian, alleging that he engaged in fraud in four transactions by hiding ownership of acquisition targets in secret accounts at Jefferies stock brokerage in Los Angeles.
+In 1986, the federal government uncovered an insider trading scheme in which a Drexel Burnham Lambert investment banker named Dennis Levine exchanged cash for inside information with stock trader Ivan Boesky, who testified against Boyd Jefferies, the prominent owner and chairman of Jefferies.
+Jefferies subsequently testified against three corporate and investment bankers, including Bilzerian.
+The SEC then launched an investigation into Bilzerian, accusing him of fraud in four trades by hiding ownership of acquisition targets in secret accounts at Jefferies stock brokerage in Los Angeles.
 According to him,

 I am the first person to be sued for 13d disclosure violations after hundreds of previous cases were civil and settled with consent decrees with no fines or penalties.
 If I felt I was in the right, I would spend $100,000 to defend a $200 lawsuit.
 “I guess that’s the ultimate definition of litigation.”